logachev/cloud-custodian/docs/source/azure/policy/resources/vm.rst

         :module: c7n_azure.resources.vm

 - ``off-hours and on-hours``
-  Filter based on on-hour and off-hour configurations (see :ref:`quickstart_offhours`)
+  Filter based on on-hour and off-hour configurations (see :ref:`offhours`)

 Actions
 -------